Duan Zhixing: In fiction

 Duan Zhixing is fictionalised as a character in the wuxia novels The Legend of the Condor Heroes and The Return of the Condor Heroes by Jin Yong.
-In the novels, Duan Zhixing was the ruler of Dali and one of the Five Greats, the five most powerful martial artists in the jianghu (martial artists' community) of his time, alongside Wang Chongyang, Huang Yaoshi, Ouyang Feng and Hong Qigong.
-His nickname is "Southern Emperor" (南帝 (nán dì)) and his signature skill is the Yiyang Finger (一陽指 (yīyáng zhǐ)), which allows him to project streams of energy from his fingers.
-He also learnt the First Heaven Skill (先天功 (xiāntiāngōng)), an inner energy skill, from Wang Chongyang in exchange for teaching the latter the Yiyang Finger.
-He is the descendant of Duan Yu, a protagonist in Demi-God and Semi-Devils.
+In the novels, Duan Zhixing was the ruler of Dali and one of the "Five Greats", the five most powerful martial artists in the wulin (martial artists' community), alongside Wang Chongyang, Huang Yaoshi, Ouyang Feng and Hong Qigong.
+His nickname was "Southern Emperor" and his most powerful skill is the Yiyang Finger, which allows him to project streams of energy from his fingers.
+He also learnt the First Heaven Skill, a neigong technique, from Wang Chongyang in exchange for teaching the latter the Yiyang Finger.

-By the time of the events of the first novel, Duan Zhixing has abdicated and become a Buddhist monk under the name "Reverend Yideng" (一燈大師 (Yīdēng Dàshī)).
-He makes his first appearance when the protagonist Guo Jing and his love interest Huang Rong seek help from him after Huang Rong is critically wounded, and he uses his skills to heal Huang Rong of her internal injuries.
-Towards the end of the novel, he shows up again to help Guo Jing and Huang Rong deal with a minor villain, Qiu Qianren, whom he saves from death and accepts as an apprentice.
+When the events of the first novel take place, Duan Zhixing has abdicated and become a Buddhist monk known as "Reverend Yideng".
+He makes his first appearance when the protagonists Guo Jing and Huang Rong seek help from him after Huang is critically wounded, and he uses his immense neigong to heal Huang of her internal injuries.
+Towards the end of the novel, he shows up again to subdue the villainous Qiu Qianren, whom he saves from death and takes as an apprentice to reform him.

 Yideng makes brief appearances in the second novel.
-By then, Dali has been conquered by the Mongol Empire, which is also at war with the Song Empire.
+By then, Dali has been conquered by the Mongol Empire as part of the Mongol conquest of China.
 Yideng appears in Passionless Valley to help the protagonists Yang Guo and Xiaolongnü deal with the villains Gongsun Zhi and Qiu Qianchi, and briefly participates in the Battle of Xiangyang against the Mongols.
-At the end of the novel, he retains his position as one of the Five Greats in the jianghu but his nickname changes to "Southern Monk" (南僧 (nán sēng)) to reflect his new status.
+At the end of the novel, he retains his position as one of the "Five Greats" in the wulin but his nickname changes to "Southern Monk".